manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 If the Solution Architect does not have access keys to a particular Pinecone database, the Solution Architect can just create a new index on Pinecone, and then warehouse the vector embeddings of the new dataset on the newly created Pinecone index.

-Vector embeddings can be created by just clicking on the data to be uploaded via the Streamlit front end, and then clicking on 'Process and Upload into Pinecone Database'.
-The back end at main.py will efficiently handle the chuncking and Pinecone embedding process.
+Vector embeddings can be created by just clicking on the data to be uploaded via the Streamlit front end, and then clicking on 'Process and Upload to Pinecone'.
+The back end at main.py will efficiently handle data chuncking and all other Pinecone embedding process.

 ### Create Pinecone Vector Database
 As mentioned earlier, to be able to deploy the solution for other applications in enterprise settings, the Solution Architect must first create a Pinecone database that warehouses the vector embeddings of the dataset of the desired application.
 Infographs detailing how the Solution Architect may set up a free instance of the Pinecone vector database are provided below: